How to Use Materialized Views in PostgreSQL?

 Refreshing Materialized Views

-Materialized views store data physically, which means the data in the materialized views will never be automatically refreshed when the data in the underlying tables changes.
+Materialized views contain data physically, thus, data in the underlying tables is used to create or populate the materialized views.
+That data in the materialized views will never automatically refresh/update when underlying tables are modified.

 REFRESH MATERIALIZED VIEW view_name